Eric Crouch: NFL and NFL Europe

 Crouch was initially drafted by the St. Louis Rams of the NFL as a wide receiver, but still wanted to play quarterback.
 Crouch, however, was seen by NFL teams as being too short to play quarterback.
 His athleticism was seen as better suited for playing wideout.
-However, he suffered an injury to his leg that involved a huge buildup of blood that saw him drained twice and months of recovery.
+However, he suffered an injury to his leg that caused a large buildup of blood that had to be drained twice, plus months of recovery.
 Crouch did not travel with the team to the season opener against the Denver Broncos on September 8.
 On September 10, Rams head coach Mike Martz stated that Crouch was still "light years away from playing."
 Crouch retired from football on September 11, 2002.
 In 2009, Crouch denied that he refused to play wide receiver when it came to leaving the Rams.
 He was waived by the Rams on April 18, 2003.

 Crouch was claimed off waivers by the Green Bay Packers on April 23, 2003, as a kick returner and quarterback.
 He retired again on July 21, 2003.
 In March 2004, he was reactivated by the Packers to try out for the team at free safety.
 Crouch was released on June 2, 2004.

 Crouch signed with the Kansas City Chiefs in January 2005, and was allocated to the Hamburg Sea Devils of NFL Europe.
 He played in eight games, starting seven, as a safety for the Sea Devils during the 2005 NFL Europe season, recording 23 tackles on defense, two tackles on special teams, and two pass breakups.
 He was released by the Chiefs on June 7, 2005.